Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

     attempting to connect to the gateway.

-2. Brokers calls **to** the Java module (create, destroy, receive) and facilitates publishing **from** the Java module to the native Message Bus.
+2. Brokers calls **to** the Java module (create, destroy, receive) and facilitates publishing **from** the Java module to the native message broker.

 Because [JNI](http://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (Java
 Native Interface) only allows one JVM instance per process, the **Java Module